cpen333/cpen333.github.io/_labs/mutex.md

 You need to protect access to your map if it is shared between threads by applying *mutual exclusion*.
 For this, you have access to the standard library implementation `<mutex>`, which provides `std::mutex`, `std::lock_guard`, and `std::unique_lock`.

 As you are protecting access to your shared map, think about critical section *localization*.
 What is the smallest section of code that needs to be protected?
-The narrower you can make this region, the more the multiple threads can execute in parallel.
-If you lock your mutex at the beginning of a method and unlock it at the end, then calls to that method will behave as if called sequentially.
-You want to try to maximize concurrency.
+The narrower you can make this region, the more benefit you will gain by having multiple threads executing in parallel.
+If you lock your mutex at the beginning of a method and unlock it at the end, then calls to your method will behave as if it was called sequentially.

 ### Questions

 - How can you test your program without needing to manually go through all the dialogue in Shakespeare's plays?
 - Has writing this code multithreaded helped in any way?
-- As written, if a character in one play has the same name as a character in another -- e.g. *King* -- how can you treat them as separate in the single map?
+- As written, if a character in one play has the same name as a character in another -- e.g. *King* -- it will threat them as the same and artificially increase the word count.
+How can you modify your code to treat them as separate, but still store all characters in the single map (you do not need to implement this... just think about how you would do it)?

 ## Part 2 -- System Logger

-We are going to write a small system logger example.
+We are now going to switch from multithreaded applications to multi-process ones.
+In this exercise we will write a simple system logger.
 Most operating systems have a single system log file containing messages from many processes.
-These processes need to coordinate somehow so that no process interrupts another as they are writing to the system log.
-Otherwise, the log messages could be garbled.
+These processes need to coordinate somehow so that no process interrupts another as they are writing to the shared system log.
+Otherwise, the log messages could become garbled.
 In practice, this works by calling a kernel-specific log function that handles the synchronization internally.
-However, we will take a different approach, where the processes themselves coordinate using *mutual exclusion*.
-We will write two executables.
-One which acts as a logging client, writing to the system log, and one parent program which will launch several logging clients.
+However, we will take a different approach: the processes themselves will coordinate using *mutual exclusion*.
+We will write two executables: one which acts as a logging client, writing to the system log; and one parent program which will launch several logging clients.

 Mutual exclusion between processes requires us to go outside standard C\+\+.
 We have provided the [CPEN 333 Library](https://github.com/cpen333/library.git) to help with this.

 ### Accessing the Library

 Within the course library exists an `include` folder.
 The library is what's known as a *header only library*, which means all the code is contained within headers.
-All you need to do is ensure that the `include` folder is searched when looking for the appropriate header files.
+You need to ensure that the `include` folder is searched when looking for the appropriate header files.

 In Visual Studio, you can add a directory to the list of searched folders by adding it to the `Include Directories` variable.
 This can be accomplished through the menus by going to `Project > Properties > Configuration Properties > VC++ Directories` and adding the full path name to `Include Directories` in the right-hand pane.

+In Xcode, click on the main project to pull up its settings, modify `Build Settings > Search Paths > Header Search Paths` and add the full directory to the library's `include` folder.

 You should now be able to include the inter-process mutex header into your source files using
 ```cpp